 We can harvest the ripe papaya fruits within 12 – 14 months after transplanting.
 Mature fruits turn into yellow color during repining.
 We can harvest the ripe fruits from directly from the tree, but the problem is there might be the tendency of damage to the ripe fruits by the birds, watery latex is considered as the harvesting index.
 Mature fruits are harvested with the help of hand without causing any injury to the fruits.

-Quantity of yield depends upon various factors like the type of variety, fertility status of land and cultural practices adopted, etc. average yield may vary between 50 -100 tons.
-On an average one tree produce around 120 – 150 fruits which may weigh 0.45-kilogram to 7.2-kilograms.
+Quantity of yield depends upon various factors like the type of variety, fertility status of the land, and cultural practices adopted, etc. average yield may vary between 50 -100 tons.
+On average one tree produces around 120 – 150 fruits which may weigh 0.45-kilogram to 7.2-kilograms.

 Benefits of papaya